anoopsarkar/compilers-class/hw3.md

 ## The Challenge

-The goal of this homework is to write a code generator for variables, expressions and methods for the Decaf programming language.
+The goal of this homework is to write a code generator for variables, simple expressions and methods for the Decaf programming language.
 The output will be in LLVM assembly which is compiled to x86 assembly and then to a binary file.
 The first step will be to write a symbol table implementation for your compiler.
 The structure of Decaf and